bas080/furver/README.md

 - It allows the API to be consumed as if it is defined in the current process.
 - The client automatically handles bulk requests, combining sequential calls into a single POST request.
+- Works both in the browser and node.
+- Supports receiving messages.

 ```js node
 (async function() {